HackerNews/API/README.md

 ## Users

 Users are identified by case-sensitive ids, and live under https://hacker-news.firebaseio.com/v0/user/.
+Only users that have public activity (comments or story submissions) on the site are available through the API.

 Field | Description
 ------|------------